 Standards

-Inferior O-ring construction can be very dangerous.
-So, governments and industry organizations alike require adherence to strict O-ring standards.
-Common standard requirements include those put out by ISO (International Standards Organization) and SAE International, which publishes the Aerospace Standard.
-For the best advice on the standard certifications your O-ring should have, talk to both your manufacturer and your industry leaders.
+Substandard O-ring construction poses significant dangers.
+Therefore, governments and industry organizations mandate strict compliance with O-ring standards.
+Common standards include those set by ISO (International Standards Organization) and SAE International, which publishes the Aerospace Standard.
+For the best guidance on the certifications your O-ring needs, consult with both your manufacturer and industry leaders.

 Things to Consider